News

 This feeling of being overwhelmed often stems from a failure to distinguish between being busy and making progress.
 That’s why you have to identify the “invisible work” that consumes your energy without ever appearing on a customer’s invoice or adding real value.

-Annual Employee Tax Recon Due End May
+Annual Employer Tax Recon Due End May

 The Annual Employer Reconciliation Declaration (EMP501) remains a focus area for SARS.
 Employers have until the end of May to submit their declarations for the period 1 March 2025 to 28 February 2026.